pagopa-archive/io-docs/docs/io-handbook/communication.md

 1. Slack messages should be considered asynchronous communication and you should not expect an instantaneous response; you have no idea what the other person is doing.
 1. If you must send a private message, don't start a conversation with a greeting as that interrupts their work without communicating anything.
 If you have a quick question, just ask the question directly and the person will respond asynchronously.
 If you truly need to have a synchronous communication, then start by asking for that explicitly, while mentioning the subject. e.g. "I'm having trouble understanding issue #x, can we talk about it quickly?".
 1. Unless you're in an active chat, don't break up a topic into multiple messages as each one will result in a notification which can be disruptive.
 Use threads if you want to provide extra info to the question/comment you posted.
-1. In channels like `#io-questions`, threads are valuable for keeping conversations together.
+1. In channels like `#dev_io`, threads are valuable for keeping conversations together.
 1. Feel free to send a colleague a link to these guidelines if the communication in Slack should be done asynchronously.
 1. If you are having a hard time keeping up with messages, you can update your preferences to have Slack email you all notifications.
 To change the setting, go to `Preferences > Notifications > When I'm not active on desktop...` and `send me email notifications`.
 1. **Please avoid using @here or @channel unless this is about something urgent and important.** In chat try to keep the use of keywords that mention the whole channel to a minimum.
 They should only be used for pings that are both urgent and important, not just important.
 By overusing channel mentions you make it harder to respond to personal mentions in a timely manner since people get pinged too frequently.
 If something is urgent and important: